June’s Book Club: ‘The Wisdom of Your Body’ by Hillary L. McBride PhD

 **This is the third part of a three-part series examining the link between emotional trauma and the occurrence of Type 1 Diabetes.
 You can find the first part here and the second part here.**

-I recently stumbled upon an article linking COVID-19 with a higher risk of developing Type 1 Diabetes, evoking mixed reactions in me.
+Summary: The author recently stumbled upon an article linking COVID-19 with a higher risk of developing Type 1 Diabetes, evoking mixed reactions in her.
 Though the article was unclear about the type of diabetes cases detected, further research clarified a rise in Type 1 Diabetes cases.
-This aligns with my theory that Type 1 Diabetes may be a response to trauma, highlighting the significance of trauma healing in managing the condition.
+This aligns with the author’s theory that Type 1 Diabetes may be a response to trauma, highlighting the significance of trauma healing in healing from the condition.

 I came across this article recently whilst rummaging around the World Wide Web.
 It highlighted how people who become infected with COVID-19 are more likely to develop Type 1 Diabetes after the infection.
 When I found it, I had two reactions.
 The first was actually a bit of ‘I told you so!’.
 The second was a feeling of devastation as I thought about all the new people that had just gained membership in the T1D community.